The Disappearance of Garcia Lorca

-The Disappearance of Garcia Lorca is a 1996 drama-biographical film directed by Marcos Zurinaga.
+The Disappearance of Garcia Lorca is a 1996 biographical drama film co-written and directed by Marcos Zurinaga.
 It is based on a book by Ian Gibson about the life and murder of Spanish poet Federico García Lorca.
 It stars Andy García as Lorca and Esai Morales as Ricardo, a journalist who investigates Lorca's disappearance during the early years of the Spanish Civil War.
 The film earned ALMA Award nominations for both Garcia and Morales, best feature film, and best Latino director for Zurinaga.
 It received an Imagen Award for Best Motion Picture.